jonasemde/jonasemde/README.md

 ### Hi there 👋
-My name is Jonas and I love writing clean code and I enjoy working with the people around me.
+I love writing clean code and I enjoy working with the people around me.